 Pompeo meets Afghan political rivals during visit to Kabul

-U.S. Secretary of State Mike Pompeo arrived in the Afghan capital on Monday on a previously unannounced visit to try to salvage a historic deal between Washington and the Taliban, struck in February but marred by a political feud.
-Pompeo visited Afghan President Ashraf Ghani at his palace before meeting his political rival Abdullah Abdullah, both of whom say they are Afghanistan's rightful leader following a disputed election in September.
+U.S. Secretary of State Mike Pompeo made a one-day visit to Afghanistan on Monday to try to resolve a political deadlock that threatens a historic U.S. deal with the Taliban, but he left with no immediate signs of a breakthrough.
+Pompeo met Afghan President Ashraf Ghani and his political rival Abdullah Abdullah, both separately and together.
+Both men say they are Afghanistan's rightful leader following a disputed election in September.

 Their standoff has stalled the selection of a negotiating team to represent the Afghan government in planned talks with the Taliban.
-A senior State Department official said the purpose of Pompeo's visit was to try to mediate a solution between the two men.
-He is scheduled to hold meetings later with both together.
+A senior State Department official, speaking before the meetings ended, said the purpose of Pompeo's visit was to try to mediate a solution between the two men.

-Khalilzad said the coronavirus pandemic added urgency for the release.
-With 40 infections in Afghanistan, fears are growing that the thousands returning home from neighboring Iran every day might fuel the outbreak in a nation with a public health network devastated by years of war.
+"The fear is that unless this crisis gets resolved...soon, that could affect the peace process...our agreement with the Talibs could be put at risk," the official said.
+A diplomat in Kabul briefed on the meetings and two other Afghan officials said they were inconclusive.

+"It did not work.
+Neither of the two budged," the diplomat said, speaking on condition on anonymity.
+A spokesman for Ghani declined to comment, saying details of the meetings had not yet been released.

-The Taliban and the Afghan government held a "virtual" meeting on prisoner releases on Sunday, officials said.
+The Taliban and Afghan government spoke for more than two hours on prisoner releases on Sunday in a Skype meeting facilitated by the United States and Qatar, offering some hope of progress.
+But domestic politics have been a complicating factor.

 In February, Afghanistan's Electoral Commission announced incumbent Ghani as the winner of the presidential election, but Abdullah said he and his allies had won and insisted that he would form a government.
+Key sticking points in recent weeks between the two men have included Abdullah's desire to retain the role of chief executive, which he held in the previous government, and that his camp be given more ministerial roles than Ghani was offering, according to the diplomat and an aide to Abdullah.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)